Sherrydqy/CIM-642-Physical-Computing/Midterm Project/Readme.md

 * Once users finish drinking water and put the container back on the shelf, Water Time will start to measure its weight again.
 ### OUTPUT
 The output are two lights.
 The color, the frequency of lights.
-* When Water Time is measuring the weight of container put on it, both the red light and the blue light will go on.
+* When the machine is measuring the weight of container put on it, both the red light and the blue light will go on.
-* Once the measurement becomes stable and Water Time starts to time, only the blue light remains on while the red one goes off.
+* Once the measurement becomes stable and the machine starts to time, only the blue light remains on while the red one goes off.
 * As long as the container is moved off the shelf, the blue light starts blinking slowly, indicating users are drinking water.
 * If the container haven't been moved for a certain period of time, which means users haven't drunk water for a long time, the red light will start blinking to remind users it's time to drink water.
 The blue light will goes off at this moment.
 * If users only take a sip and put the container down on the shelf, the red light will stay on to suggest users to drink more.